kheller18/data-structures-algorithms/questions/React.md

         }
         }
         ```
-      + `Using JavaScript object`: We can create a separate JavaScript object and set the desired style properties.
+      + `Using JavaScript object`: create a separate JavaScript object and set the desired style properties.
 This object can be used as the value of the inline style attribute.
         ```
         class RandomComponent extends React.Component {
           paragraphStyles = {